MetaverseStandards/Avatar-Wearables/README.md

 ## 📅 Calendar

-Meetups are **bi-weekly** every Tuesday night at 8pm EST, calendar and event information can be found in the [MSF portal](https://portal.metaverse-standards.org/wg/Fashion_Wearables/dashboard) for this group.
+Meetups are **bi-weekly** every Monday morning at 10am EST, calendar and event information can be found in the [MSF portal](https://portal.metaverse-standards.org/wg/Fashion_Wearables/dashboard) for this group.
 If you wish to reach us live, join the public [MSF discord](https://discord.gg/MVsqBDNn) and hop into the wearables-for-avatars [channel](https://discord.com/channels/985632346386595930/1070722884173041765).

 We pay special attention to opportunities for cooperation between multiple initiatives to increase synergy and reduce duplication of effort, gaps, fragmentation and confusion, for the good of the industry.
 Here are a few groups that have a shared interest to avatar / wearable interop: